Zion

 1. Request: The AI Agent makes a request to your API.

 2. Challenge (402): Your API (via Zion SDK) sees no payment proof and responds with 402 Payment Required.
-This response contains payment details (recipient, amount, and the Facilitator's treasury address).
+The response includes the Payment-Required header with payment details (amount, developer wallet, asset, network in CAIP-2 format).

-3. Payment: The Agent signs a Solana transaction that splits the payment:
+3. Payment: The Agent signs a Solana transaction transferring 100% of the payment to the developer (no platform fee).

-4. Verification: The Agent sends the transaction signature to the Zion Facilitator.
+4. Verification: The Agent sends the transaction proof to the Zion Facilitator via the X-Payment header.

-5. Settlement: The Facilitator verifies the transaction on-chain validation (Atomic Split Check) and issues a Payment Header (proof).
+5. Settlement: The Facilitator verifies the transaction on-chain and records the settlement (usage is tracked for subscription tiers).

 Why a Facilitator?